Lose weight by achieving higher ketone levels

 Although I was quite happy with my weight before these trials, they resulted in a further loss of 4.5kgs (10 pounds) and 7cm (3 inches) around my waist – without additional exercise or even the slightest resemblance of hunger.

-How to achieve optimal ketosis
+How to achieve higher ketone levels

 If it doesn’t work

-Read all the tips on the How to Lose Weight page.
+Read all the tips on the How to lose weight page.

 A word of warning